-I also chose this as the challenge this month because I want you to be the creator.
 Use your favorite cake/cupcake recipe, any color frosting you like (a pink + blue together maybe?), decorate part of a cake, a whole cake, mini cupcakes, 100 cupcakes (can I come over?), whatever.

-I’m excited to see all of your unique colored roses and decorated frosting masterpieces!
-Let me know if you have any questions.
-And if you’re curious, the sprinkles in these pictures are from Sweetapolita.
+If you’re curious, the sprinkles in these pictures are from Sweetapolita.
 They’re called “Sugar Fairy Twinkle Sprinkle Medley” 🙂Print